durasiewicz/false-net/README.md

 "Hello world"
 ```

-Call recursive function 'f' until value on stack is greater than 10, then print result:
+Call recursive function 'f' until value on stack is not greater than 10, then print result:

 ```
 [1+$10>~[f;!]?]f: